rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - Mario Kart Bike Wireless Sensors Subsystem.md

 The long wires are a trip hazard.
 The long wires must be replaced with batteries.

+**Run Time:**

-Multiple batteries must supply the DC voltage and current needed to power the equipment for six hours of constant use.
+Multiple batteries must supply the DC voltage and current needed to power the equipment for 4 hours of constant use a day for 2 weeks, which is 56 hours of constant use.

 **Speed Sensor:**